Kyle Busch Motorsports: Truck No. 54 history

-In 2013, Joe Gibbs Racing development driver Darrell "Bubba" Wallace Jr. ran the full season in the No. 54 Toyota with sponsorship from ToyotaCare and Camping World/Good Sam Club.
+In 2013, Joe Gibbs Racing development driver Bubba Wallace ran the full season in the No. 54 Toyota with sponsorship from ToyotaCare and Camping World/Good Sam Club.
 Wallace won his first race at Martinsville Speedway in the Kroger 200, and would finish 8th in points.

 In 2014, Wallace ran his second full-time season in the No. 54.
 In June, Wallace won the Drivin' for Linemen 200 at Gateway Motorsports Park.
 Three weeks later, he battled Kyle Larson and Ron Hornaday Jr. for the win at Eldora Speedway.
 Wallace Jr. held off a hard charging Larson, who wrecked his car trying to catch him, and beat Hornaday by a 5.489-second margin to win the second annual Mudsummer Classic.
 Wallace switched to the No. 34 for the Kroger 200 at Martinsville in tribute to Wendell Scott, and led the most laps en route to his second straight victory in the race.
-Wallace won his final race with KBM, the season finale at Homestead Miami Speedway, beating Larson again to earn his first non-short track victory.
+Wallace won his final race with KBM, the season finale at Homestead–Miami Speedway, beating Larson again to earn his first non-short track victory.
 Wallace's four wins along with nine top fives and 14 top tens led to a third-place finish in points.